 The shape brings to mind a flask, but without the shiny metallic finish of a Transporter or the Vapor Flask.
-Though car enthusiasts will be pleased, or anyone else that has an appreciation for carbon fibre.
+Though car enthusiasts will be pleased, or anyone else that has an appreciation for carbon fiber.

-Front and back sides are gently convex while the sides are straight and angular.
+Front and back sides are gently convex, while the sides are straight and angular.
 If they were going for an ergonomic design, the sides should be rounded too.

-Aspire supplies a knob for volt/watt adjustment: it is a big, knurled metal bolt at the top situated next to your atomizer ring.
+Aspire supplies a knob for volt/watt adjustment: a big, knurled metal bolt at the top situated next to your atomizer ring.
 As values change (resistance, power, battery charge), a narrow screen at the bottom shows these figures.
 The knob does have a nice feel to it.

 This Chinese company usually inspires, but this time the designers for the ESP 30W could have made a small boo-boo when they placed their USB charging port at the very bottom of their device.
-Vapers will not be able to charge the 1900-mAh battery while the mod remains upright, so some RDAs must come off, just in case there is e liquid sloshing around in them.
+Vapers will not be able to charge the 1900-mAh battery while the mod remains upright, so some RDAs must come off, just in case there is e-liquid sloshing around in them.